Material Adverse Change (MAC) / Material Adverse Effect (MAE) Clauses

 The MAC clause is the most heavily negotiated provision in a merger agreement and one of the least often successfully invoked.
 It exists to allocate the risk that the target's business deteriorates during the gap period.

-Anatomy of a Typical MAC Definition
+What Does a Typical MAC Definition Look Like?

 A MAC clause has two parts: a broad definition followed by a long list of carve-outs.